-The Immediate Story can be used when children are entering placements.
+The Immediate Story is a tool that can be used when children are entering a care arrangement.
 It is provided to the child at the point of being removed from their parents’ care or as soon as possible afterwards.
 The tool can help reduce the impact of trauma by sharing information in a simple yet meaningful way so children understand as much as possible.

-The Immediate Story provides an explanation to the child about the reason for the placement, about what is happening now or has just happened (for example, the child being moved from their parent’s care and going to stay with other family members or foster carers), and what is going to happen next.
+The Immediate Story provides an explanation to the child about the reason for the care arrangement, about what is happening now or has just happened (for example, the child being moved from their parent’s care and going to stay with other family members or foster carers), and what is going to happen next.

 Sesame Street in Communities

 As a practitioner working with children in care, you have the responsibility of building and supporting safety and support networks to help increase a child’s sense of safety, belonging and wellbeing.

 The Sesame Street in Communities website has some great resources you can use to help engage and communicate with young children in an age-appropriate and interactive way.
 View all resources on various topics such as foster care, incarceration, autism and more at the website.

-For example, the following video may help young children understand their placement is ‘for now’ while their Mum and Dad work hard to make it safe for them to go home.
+For example, the following video may help young children understand their care arrangement is ‘for now’ while their Mum and Dad work hard to make it safe for them to go home.
 It shows the child they are cared for and have a place in the carer’s home.
 The video also highlights the use of simple yet meaningful strategies (such as personalised placemats) to help children in care feel as though they belong.

 The next video shows the adults talking about being Karli’s foster parents, her ‘for now’ parents.
-It may be a good video to show the carer’s family when a new child is entering a placement.
+It may be a good video to show the carer’s family when a new child is entering a care arrangement.